thomasgoldberger/softwarequality-without-testing/Part3-Softwarequality_without_testing.md

 ## Summary

 To come to an end, developing software has a lot to offer and it’s not all about code and configuration.
 To generate a good product requires a quality mindset on multiple levels.
-To say testing is our quality is wrong, and to late to begin with.
+To say testing is our quality is wrong,and too late to begin with.
 Each step in a software lifecycle does need its quality assurance implemented in either a methodical or technical way.